 Where they are initiated, an NBN does not necessarily mean only a FTTH infrastructure but could also rely on wireless systems in low density areas (LTE, Wi-Fi, satellite).
-In general however the majority of NBN investment is dedicated to fibre as this is the only technology that is future proof and provides the high speeds increasingly needed by businesses, consumers and the public sector.
+In general, however most NBN investment is dedicated to fibre as this is the only technology that is future proof and provides the high speeds increasingly needed by businesses, consumers and the public sector.